tuo/vscode_flutter_extract_widget_to_file/README.md

-# Flutter Extract Widget to File
+# VSCode Extension: Flutter Extract Widget to File

 As a Flutter developer, it's very common to refactor widgets into new files.
 The extension allows you to extract a selection of code into a stateless widget class, handling the import and file creation.
 This allows for smooth extraction without the need for a mouse.